happypath-io/remote-config/README.md

 # HappyPath - Dynamic Config

 HappyPath gives developers a simple way to create and manage dynamic configuration files to control any part of your application from the cloud.
-Host  your own config file, or manage it in the cloud for free on [happypath.io](https://docs.happypath.io)
+Host  your own config file, or manage it in the cloud by creating a free account here: [app.happypath.io](https://app.happypath.io/#auth-sign-up)

 See docs, installation and examples here: [docs.happypath.io](https://docs.happypath.io)